kamtoeddy/ivo/README.md

   id: 5, // will be ignored because it is a constant property
   name: 'John Doe', // will be ignored because it is not on schema
   username: 'john_doe',
-  usernameUpdatableFrom: new Date() // will be ignored because it is a dependent property });
+  usernameUpdatableFrom: new Date(), // will be ignored because it is a dependent property });

 if (error) return handleError(error);